9 Types of Hawks in North Carolina

 The Northern Harrier (Circus hudsonius) is a predatory hawk native to North America’s arctic and tundra regions.
 It is a distinctive species, with long wings and a long tail that suggests the shape of an owl.
 The head has a white patch on the back, while the flanks are mottled gray.

-These birds can be found in open grasslands, wetlands, salt marshes, shrub land or coniferous forests.
+These birds can be found in open grasslands, wetlands, salt marshes, shrublands, or coniferous forests.
 They feed mainly on small mammals such as mice and voles but also take some insects and occasionally hunt small birds.

 Northern Harriers are also types of hawks in North Carolina that typically nest in tall trees near areas where they can hunt for food.
-They usually lay a clutch ranging from 3-6 eggs which hatch after 30-36 days.
+They usually lay a clutch of 3-6 eggs, which hatch after 30-36 days.
 Both parents take part in raising their young, keeping them safe from predators during their first few months of life.

-This spawns an overall population decline seen today in many parts of its distributional range across North America, including Canada and the United States.
-Conservation efforts have focused on protecting existing nesting sites and improving local habitats so these birds may thrive again into future generations of humans!
+This has spawned an overall population decline seen today in many parts of its distributional range across North America, including Canada and the United States.
+Conservation efforts have focused on protecting existing nesting sites and improving local habitats so these birds may thrive again in future generations of humans!

 5. Rough-Legged Hawk

-The underside of their wings is barred with lighter color bands, while their tail has black barring on top and a more uniform pale color underneath.
+The underside of their wings is barred with lighter-colored bands, while their tail has black barring on top and a more uniform pale color underneath.
 Rough-legged hawks typically inhabit open prairies, grasslands, tundra, mountain slopes, and alpine steppes.
-They are types of hawks in North Carolina that also sometimes utilize coastal areas during migration periods as they fly southwards during winter.
+They are a type of hawk in North Carolina that also sometimes utilizes coastal areas during migration periods as they fly southwards during winter.

 During the breeding season, these hawks form monogamous pairs, building nests on tall trees or cliffs near rivers or lakes.
-In general, these hawks feed mainly on small rodents such as mice and voles but have been known to take other medium-sized birds in some cases.
+They generally feed mainly on small rodents such as mice and voles but have been known to take other medium-sized birds in some cases.

 6. Sharp-Shinned Hawk

 The Sharp-shinned Hawk (Accipiter striatus) is a small and compact raptor found in forested habitats throughout the United States, Canada, and Mexico.
-It is a predominantly grayish species with pale underparts, a white lower belly, narrow, barred wings and long legs.
-These species belong to the Accipitridae family, characterized by their adaptability to target various moving prey.
+It is a predominantly grayish species with pale underparts, a white lower belly, narrow, barred wings, and long legs.
+These species belong to the Accipitridae family and are characterized by their adaptability to target various moving prey.

-They use this mode of flight for hunting purposes as well as migration periods twice a year during spring (northward migrations) and fall (southward migrations).
-As its populations have rapidly decreased due to deforestation and urbanization in recent years, the bird has been categorized as threatened species in some parts of the United States.
+They use this mode of flight for hunting purposes and for migration periods twice a year: in spring (northward migrations) and fall (southward migrations).
+As its populations have rapidly decreased due to deforestation and urbanization in recent years, the bird has been categorized as a threatened species in some parts of the United States.
 However, stable populations can still be seen in western North America, prompting conservation efforts from wildlife authorities across many countries to promote sustainable management for these birds into future generations.

 7. Red-Shouldered Hawk

-The Red-shouldered Hawk (Buteo lineatus) is a medium-sized raptor found throughout much of the eastern United States and southern Canada.
+The Red-shouldered Hawk (Buteo lineatus) is a medium-sized raptor throughout much of the eastern United States and southern Canada.
 They are part of the family Acciptridae, which includes most birds of prey like hawks, kites, eagles, and vultures.
-Known for their red shoulders that they get their name from, these hawks are also characterized by their brown backs with black and white striping and white chests with thick ochre streaks.
+Known for their red shoulders, which they get their name from, these hawks are also characterized by their brown backs with black and white striping and white chests with thick ochre streaks.

-These birds, which are types of hawks in North Carolina, primarily hunt in forests looking for small mammals, lizards, and snakes to swoop down upon.
-During mating season, males perform elaborate courtship displays in which they fly rapidly back and forth over the nest or soar high above trees.
+These birds, hawks in North Carolina, primarily hunt in forests, looking for small mammals, lizards, and snakes to swoop down upon.
+During mating season, males perform elaborate courtship displays, flying rapidly back and forth over the nest or soaring high above trees.
 This serves to attract potential mates and ward off predators from the territories they have established.

-Before breeding begins, a pair will typically build one or more large nests from sticks atop a tree near water or food sources, where 2 to 5 eggs are laid.
-Incubation lasts 28-32 days before the young fledges approximately 45 days after that.
+Before breeding begins, a pair typically builds one or more large nests from sticks atop a tree near water or food sources, where 2 to 5 eggs are laid.
+Incubation lasts 28-32 days before the young fledges approximately 45 days after.

-Red-shouldered Hawks as types of hawks in North Carolina play an important role in keeping rodent populations under control.
+Red-shouldered Hawks are a type of hawk in North Carolina that play an important role in keeping rodent populations under control.
 Along with other raptors, such as owls, they act as natural pest controllers by preying on mice, rats, and other small mammals that may otherwise become pests in farms or gardens if left unchecked.
 Red-shouldered Hawks were once threatened due to the logging of old-growth forests and other activities like trapping that decimated their population.

 Today, they remain stable throughout their habitat due to the protection afforded by wildlife conservation partnerships, legislation, and active habitat management programs.
 These were put into place by federal and state wildlife officials, combined with increased awareness from the general public about these beautiful birds of prey!